developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### License Action Activate License Method From Server Standard Class
 Used to provide the Class of Standard Server through which a Zebra-issued license is activated on a Zebra Android device and should be specified only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Server Standard*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.

--***Production Cloud Direct***- the license is activated by communicating directly to a Production *Zebra License Server* at a fixed known location on the Internet.
+* ***Production Cloud Direct***- the license is activated by communicating directly to a Production *Zebra License Server* at a fixed known location on the Internet.
 The Production Server should be used when deploying licenses to devices for production use.

--***Test Cloud Direct***- the license is activated by communicating directly to a Test *Zebra License Server* at a fixed known location on the Internet.
+* ***Test Cloud Direct***- the license is activated by communicating directly to a Test *Zebra License Server* at a fixed known location on the Internet.
 The Test Server should be used when tested the deployment of licenses to devices to avoid consuming actual production licenses.

 ### License Action Activate License Method From Server Custom Class
 Used to provide the Class of Custom Server through which a Zebra-issued license is activated on a Zebra Android device and should be specified only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Server Custom*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.

--***Production Cloud Proxy***- the license is activated by communicating to a Production *Zebra License Server* at a fixed known location on the Internet through a *Local Proxy Server*.
+* ***Production Cloud Proxy***- the license is activated by communicating to a Production *Zebra License Server* at a fixed known location on the Internet through a *Local Proxy Server*.
 The additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom URL** MUST be specified to identify the *Local Proxy Server* to be used.

--***Test Cloud Proxy***- the license is activated by communicating to a Test *Zebra License Server* at a fixed known location on the Internet through a *Local Proxy Server*.
+* ***Test Cloud Proxy***- the license is activated by communicating to a Test *Zebra License Server* at a fixed known location on the Internet through a *Local Proxy Server*.
 The additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom URL** MUST be specified to identify the *Local Proxy Server* to be used.

--***Local Direct***- the license is activated by communicating to a *Local License Server*.
+* ***Local Direct***- the license is activated by communicating to a *Local License Server*.
 The additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom URL** MUST be specified to identify the *Local License Server* to be used.

--***Other***- the license is activated by communicating to some other Server.
+* ***Other***- the license is activated by communicating to some other Server.
 The additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom URL** MUST be specified to identify the Server to be used.

 ### License Action Activate License Method From Server Custom URL
 Used to provide the URL of a Custom Server through which a Zebra-issued license is activated on a Zebra Android device and should be specified only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Server Custom*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.